 You may find much of the information contained on NAMI’s website to be a helpful place to begin.
 In particular, Know the Warning Signs and our Teens & Young Adults sections cover a number of important topics including How to Help a Friend, Friendship and Mental Health, Managing a Mental Health Condition in College and Starting the Conversation: College and Your Mental Health

 The Treatment section of NAMI’s website provides an overview of the types of mental health professionals, types of psychotherapy and medications, treatment settings, and complementary treatments.

-Additionally, the Adolescent Self Injury Foundation provides information and resources to adolescents and young adult self-injurers and their families.
+- Adolescent Self Injury Foundation provides information and resources to adolescents and young adult self-injurers and their families.
 In particular, their How Parents Can Help page provides a list of “Do’s and Don’ts” to guide parents on how to help a loved one, and an extensive list of alternative behaviors to help self-injurers implement alternative coping mechanisms.

 - A.F.E.
 Alternatives (800) 366-8288 is a nationally recognized treatment approach, professional network and education resources base, committed to helping achieve an end to self-injurious behavior.
 Their phone line has an extension option for adolescents and teens calling in crisis and provides the National Suicide prevention helpline to all other callers in crisis.